This topic covers

 Medicines for Stroke Prevention

-rehabilitation, you need medicines to help prevent
+stroke, you may need medicines to decrease pain, treat depression, or help

 Medicines for sleeping.
 After a